 Training Seminar.
 Interns participate in a one-hour weekly seminar series which meets from August through July with a break between semesters.
 The majority of these seminars are didactic lecture-discussion programs.
 Members of the professional staff, other mental health professionals, and university faculty facilitate the seminars with interns.
 Seminar topics cover areas relevant for clinical practice in a university counseling center.
 Training seminars will focus on professional issues in psychology, such as ethical and legal issues, self-care, EPPP, and job search.
 Seminars will also focus on assessment including intelligence, achievement, personality, career, and specific populations.
 Finally, training seminar will include a focus on evidenced based techniques and treatments and on specific clinical or diagnostic groups.

-Multicultural Seminar Series.
+Diversity Dialogues.
 This series alternates with the Group Seminar Series (noted below).
 The format of the seminar includes didactic training, experiential exercises, self-reflection, and multicultural case consultation.
 The goal is for interns to explore how their own identities, biases, and privileges impact their clinical and professional work and to examine the ways in which the current sociopolitical environment impacts the well-being of the community-at-large.
 To expand interns’ knowledge of and commitment to social justice, interns will create a workshop on a diversity-related topic that will be incorporated into the Helping Kats C.O.P.E.
 Workshop Series during the spring semester.
 Alternatively, interns may co-facilitate the diversity seminar for the spring practicum cohort alongside the Group Coordinator.